 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-: [1].
+Jian Zhi Hu: Since NMR is non-destructive, further characterization like XRD, GC-MS, and XPS can be pursued, enabling us to compare the results of the NMR with complementary information on the same sample.
+[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera